shaneGal/77/README.md

 		3. Open Arduino and go to: File --> Examples --> Firmata and select StandardFirmata.
 		4. Verify and upload.

-There are two files: motion.js (acts as a server) and control.html (acts as a client).

 The program requires the following packages:
 	- johnny-five